auditize/auditize/doc/docs/overview.md

 - Users
 - API keys

-To each of these resources, you can set the following permissions:
+On each of these resources, you can set the following permissions:

 - Read: it allows the user to view the resource
 - Write: it allows the user to alter or delete the resource

+!!! info
+    Setting a read permission to a user without the write permission is like giving an audit access to the resource.

 ### Log permissions

 Log permissions control the access to logs.
-Permissions can be set either globally or per repository.
+Permissions can be set either globally or on an per repository basis.

 - the "Read" permission allows the user to view logs
 - the "Write" permission allows the user to send logs to the Auditize API